 I’m big on using music to help set the mood for my stories and I’ve found hundreds of songs that remind me of different aspects of my characters and settings.
 When I listen to this music while writing, it helps the scenes flow more smoothly.
 However, it had never occurred to me to take this another step further and actually make a playlist of songs I could imagine my characters listening to until a friend tweeted the suggestion last year.
 I’ve tried it now and she was right: Imagining what music they would enjoy and then listening to it while writing them can be a great way to connect with them.
 My characters are set in a fantasy world where contemporary music wouldn’t yet be possible, but there are many songs that I can imagine them enjoying without having to picture them in a different time period, such as classical pieces and folk songs.

 Of course, these are just a few methods that I use for my own stories.
-Its likely that not everyone will find them helpful or enjoyable.
+It’s likely that not everyone will find them helpful or enjoyable.
 If you’re a writer and you’ve found other ways to reach out to your characters, please feel free to talk about them in the comments below!